 If you add up all of the hours I’ve outlined above, that means you are working 100+ hours per week.
 Not exactly the dream life, is it?
 The worst part is that you are likely feeling burnt out, exhausted and are starting to question if it is really worth it at all.
 It is impossible to be a jack of all trades and perform at your best online.
 This is why hiring remote workers is such a smart business decision.

-Imagine a life where you spend an hour a day managing your team, and you start to make even more money!
-When you hire experts, not only does it free up your time but the job is likely being performed in a more effective manner.
+Imagine a life where you spend an hour a day managing workers, and you start to make even more money!
+When you hire experts, not only does it free up your time but the work is likely being performed in a more effective manner.
 These workers are specialized, and they know what they are doing.

-If hiring a whole team sounds overwhelming, start small.
+If hiring a whole bunch of workers sounds overwhelming, start small.
 Hire one remote worker and test the waters.
-I’m willing to bet that once you see the return on your investment (both financially and mentally), you will start to build your team.
+I’m willing to bet that once you see the return on your investment (both financially and mentally), you will start to hire more.
 After all, do you want to work 100 hours a week or 5 hours a week?

 Melissa Ricker is a nuclear engineer and a professional freelance writer specializing in career growth, technical writing and online entrepreneurship.
 She writes a blog, Engineered Motherhood, for working mothers who need help balancing career growth and time management.